telerik/xaml-docs/controls/radpersistenceframework/features/persistence-framework-custom-property-provider.md

 ## IPropertyProvider

-This __IAttachedPropertyProvider__ interface should be implement when you want to control which properties should be saved.
+This __IPropertyProvider__ interface should be implement when you want to control which properties should be saved.

 * __GetProperties():__ this method should return an array of __PropertyInfo__ objects to represent the list of properties that have to be persisted by the __PersistenceFramework__.